richardokonicha/deel-task/README.md

 - `GET /admin/best-profession`: Get the best profession based on earnings within a specified date range.
 - `GET /admin/best-clients`: Get a list of best clients based on payments within a specified date range.

-## OpenAPI Specification

-You can view and interact with the API using the Swagger UI.
-Start the server and navigate to `http://localhost:3000/docs`.

 ## Testing